** PLEASE DESCRIBE THIS IMAGE **

 5. Graduate Supervision

-I have or am in the process of supervising twenty graduate students, with ten already having graduated.
-I believe that mentoring, advice and guidance can greatly benefit students study program.
-I strongly emphasize my availability to students and as a result they often meet with me to not only discuss course materials or their thesis project but also to talk about career and personal issues.
-I try to build up their strengths and have student follow a disciplined approach and rigorous process in their research program that we jointly agree to.
+I have or am in the process of supervising 30 graduate students, with 17 already having graduated.
+I believe that mentoring, advice and guidance can greatly benefit students’ study program.
+I make myself availability to students and as a result they often meet with me to not only discuss course materials or their thesis project but also to talk about career and personal issues.
+I try to build up their strengths and have student follow a disciplined approach and rigorous process in their research program that we jointly decided on.
 I recently developed a learning contract with students to ensure that we share the responsibility of meeting the required steps, their goals and my goals for them during the research process.

-During the student’s research period I ask them to engage in scrum management each day, asking each student to take 15 minutes to reflect on what they are doing and e-mail me their epiphanies about their research, as well as any difficulties.
-Most students end up e-mailing me once a week, with me responding back usually the same day.
-However, in critical periods when they need to achieve something they find this open communication every day very helpful.
+During the student’s research period I ask them to engage in scrum management each meeting asking them to take 15 minute to reflect on what they are doing.
+In critical periods for students, I ask that each day they e-mail me their activities, any epiphanies about their research, as well as any difficulties.
+Most students end up e-mailing me once a week, with me responding back usually the same day with advice or acknowledgement.
+However, when a student needs to achieve something this scrum management fosters a very helpful open communication.
+In these periods the student may e-mail me many times a day to receive feedback to advance their work.

 6. Teaching graduate courses

-Much of my recent teaching is in graduate courses.
-These classes are usually small to medium sized classes.
+Much of my recent teaching is in graduate courses, although I have taught large undergraduate courses at Ryerson University.
+These graduate classes are usually small to medium sized classes.
 I teach using a wide array of methods, including adult education techniques, which really challenge students to engage with the material.
 I provide current journal articles as the basis for discussion.
 Also, I often provide case studies, stories, or scenarios, rather than supply students with static facts to allow students to engage in a creative thinking process around the issues.
-Field trips provide opportunities for group work, dialogue and participation but I am sure to use lectures to present the key areas and objectives.
+Field trips provide opportunities for group work, dialogue and participation.
+In a number of courses we have visited First Nation reserves.
+I am sure to use lectures to present the key areas and objectives.
 I realize critical analysis may require stimulating students to consider situations from perspectives that are different from those they normally adopt.
 I also encourage students to develop career-long habits of self-motivated learning.

 References: